Frequently Asked Questions

 You do not need to buy a new license.
 One purchase, transferable as many times as you need.

 If you're moving to a completely new machine or doing a fresh install, deactivate your license on the old setup first if you still have access to it.
-Then re-enter your key on the new install to activate it there.
+Then re enter your key on the new install to activate it there.

 If you no longer have access to the old machine (it died, it's gone, you can't get into it), contact us at support@hotdang.studio with your license key and we'll manually release the activation slot so you can use it on the new machine.

-No. Deactivating only removes the license from this machine — it does not delete anything.
+No. Deactivating only removes the license from this machine, it does not delete anything.
 Your music files, library index, playlists, favorites, and play history are all stored separately and are completely unaffected.
-You just revert to the free tier (20 albums / 100 songs) until you re-enter a valid key.
-Re-activating restores full access immediately — no rescan needed.
+You just revert to the free tier (20 albums / 100 songs) until you re enter a valid key.
+Re activating restores full access immediately, no rescan needed.

 Installation

 SugarSpin is distributed as a Docker image.
 Installation takes about 2 minutes.
 Install Docker on your computer (NAS, Mac, Windows, or Linux), pull the SugarSpin image from Docker Hub, and run one command.
 Then open your browser, go to http://localhost:3333 (or your server's IP on port 3333), create your account, and head to Settings → Music Library to scan your collection.
-For full step-by-step instructions for every platform, see the Installation Guide.
+For full step by step instructions for every platform, see the Installation Guide.

 Not necessarily.
-If you're on a NAS, most have a built-in Docker GUI in the admin panel where you can set everything up without touching a terminal.
+If you're on a NAS, most have a built in Docker GUI in the admin panel where you can set everything up without touching a terminal.
 On Mac or Windows, Docker Desktop provides a graphical interface as well.
 You paste one command, Docker handles the rest, and everything after that is done in your browser.
-See the Installation Guide for full step-by-step instructions per platform.
+See the Installation Guide for full step by step instructions per platform.

-Think of a Docker container as a self-contained package that includes everything SugarSpin needs to run.
+Think of a Docker container as a self contained package that includes everything SugarSpin needs to run.
 You don't need to install any dependencies or configure anything on your computer beyond Docker itself.
 Most modern NAS devices come with Docker built in, and for Mac, Windows, or Linux you can download Docker Desktop for free from docker.com.

 After launching SugarSpin and creating your account, go to Settings (the gear icon in the sidebar).
-You'll see a Music Library section with a clickable link to your music folder — click it to scan and index your collection.
+You'll see a Music Library section with a clickable link to your music folder, click it to scan and index your collection.
 Your music can live on a NAS share, an internal drive, an external USB drive, or anywhere else your computer can see.
 The Installation Guide walks through this in detail.

 SugarSpin checks for updates automatically.
-When a new version is available, you'll see an Update SugarSpin button on your Account page — it copies the update command to your clipboard so you can paste it in your terminal.
+When a new version is available, you'll see an Update SugarSpin button on your Account page, it copies the update command to your clipboard so you can paste it in your terminal.
 Your library, playlists, favorites, and settings are all preserved because they're stored in a persistent data volume that survives updates.

 Using SugarSpin